Google Search Is Becoming an AI Conversation. Is Your Business Part of It?

 What to do with any of this

 If you’re not running Google Ads: Think about whether your customers search with purchase intent.
-If you’re in a product, trade, or local service category, it’s worth looking at Performance Max and AI Max for Search.
-Those are the campaign types that get you into AI placement eligibility.
+If you’re in a product, trade, or local service category, it’s worth looking at Performance Max.
 Talk to a Google Ads specialist about the setup.

 If you’re already running Google Ads: Check what campaign types are active.
 Performance Max may already have you in the mix for AI Mode placements.
 Worth a conversation with whoever manages your campaigns.